dulnan/nuxt-graphql-middleware/README.md

 Queries are cached based on their full URL (incl. query string).

+### plugin.cacheInServer: boolean
+Same as cacheInBrowser, but the queries are also cached server side.
+*Note:* There is no way to purge this cache!
+Only use this if you're fine with returning potentially outdated responses.

 ### server.middleware: (req: Request, res: Response, next: NextFunction) => any
 An express middleware.
 Can be used for example to add an authentication or CORS check.

 ```javascript
 function(req, res, next) {